cnord/doc-security-center/english/10-report-manager.md

 ### Events from Undescribed Sites

 The report "04 - From undescribed sites" is intended for viewing events that the Security Center failed to associate with any of the existing sites.
-Like the "Events from undescribed sites” module, this report is intended to identify errors made during programming of site equipment, or when describing sites in the Security Center.
+Like the "Events from undescribed sites" module, this report is intended to identify errors made during programming of site equipment, or when describing sites in the Security Center.
 For obvious reasons, the sites and event classes selected during its creation do not matter for this report.

 ### Sites without Events

 The purpose of the report "05 - List of sites without events" is twofold.
 It used to get a list of sites from which no events were received within a given period of time in the simplest way.
 To do this, select all sites from the list of sites, and in the list of event classes select all event classes.

 Another more interesting task, for which the report can be used, is to find, for example, all sites of the "Bank" type, from which there have not been any faults during the last month.
-To do this, select all sites of the desired type and event classes that have the “Fault” type.
+To do this, select all sites of the desired type and event classes that have the "Fault" type.
 The report created on the basis of such parameters will contain only the desired sites.

 ### Time Deviation

-Using the report "06 - By time deviation” to check the correct programming of the interval of the automatic test on the site and correct filling of the "Control time" field in the site card.
+Using the report "06 - By time deviation" to check the correct programming of the interval of the automatic test on the site and correct filling of the "Control time" field in the site card.
 When creating the report, the average time interval between events from the site is calculated, after which it is compared with the target time of the site.

 If the difference of values is greater than the threshold specified at the time of report creation, then such site will be highlighted in the list.
 Depending on the algorithms used by the control panels to calculate time for creation of the next automatic test, it is possible to exclude all events which class type is not "Test" when creating the report.

 ### Statistics by Class

 The report "07 - Statistics" is needed to calculate the number of events of the given classes that were received from the site over a period.
 First of all, the report is useful for identifying sites with faults of various kinds.
-For example, if you select the event class “AC Fault" when creating the report, you can calculate how many times over the given period the site had power supply problems.
+For example, if you select the event class "AC Fault" when creating the report, you can calculate how many times over the given period the site had power supply problems.
 To include only those sites that you really need to pay attention to in the report, when creating a report, it is possible to set the minimum number of events for each of the specified classes that shall be received for the site to be included in the report.

 It shall be noted that for the effective use of this report, the user shall create separate classes for those events, which are of interest to him/her.